-One of its latest innovations was being the first to offer both Android Auto and Apple CarPlay mobile compatibility in its in-dash head units, making things many people see as standard today – hands-free calling, GPS, music streaming, and more – both safer and easier to use.
+It is also the first to offer both Android Auto and Apple CarPlay mobile compatibility in its in-dash head units, making things many people see as standard today—hands-free calling, GPS, and music streaming—both safer and easier to use.

-In 2017, Pioneer is releasing in-dash multimedia navigation receivers that can pair with the brand’s ND-BC8 Univeral Rear-View/Back-Up Camera (left) to add rear visibility to the long list of unit perks.
+In 2017, Pioneer released in-dash multimedia navigation receivers that pair with the brand’s ND-BC8 Univeral Rear-View/Back-Up Camera (left) to add rear visibility to the long list of unit perks.